sakshiudeshi/Neo/USTS/README.md

 Please download and store the models in ```models/```

 ## Contact
-* Please contact gerald_woo@mymail.sutd.edu.sg for any comments/questions
+* Please contact sakshi_udeshi@mymail.sutd.edu.sg for any comments/questions